mattjlewis/diozero/diozero-core/README.md

 * Smoothed input listener
 * Other I2C & SPI devices, including those on the SenseHAT
 * A clean object-orientated API for IMUs
-* Review logging framework usage and output (is log4j an unnecessary dependency for this library?)